What is a tech pack?

 A Graded Spec

 A graded spec is a chart of POMs (Points of Measure) for your product in all sizes.
+There’s also space at the bottom to add your POM illustration guide to make sure you and your factory are aligned on the measurements.

 It’s crucial to how your garment will fit and should be created by a technical designer or pattern maker, so unless you’re skilled in this area, it can be best to hire a freelancer who specializes in pattern grading.